jtcat/dotfiles/.github/README.md

 Hello, these are my dotfiles.
-Mainly configures ZSH and Neo-Vim/
+Mainly configures ZSH and Neo-Vim.